JTDean123/Tensorflow_Examples/README.md

 # Tensorflow_Examples
-neural netowork examples in Tensorflow
+basic neural netoworks in Tensorflow.  intended to be skeletons for bigger things....

 so far:
   1) lstm